zaw-tun/be-project-News/README.md

 Instructions:

-The news API is hosted here: https://be-project-news-s6g0.onrender.com/
+The news API is hosted here: https://be-project-news-s6g0.onrender.com/api

 To run this api locally,

-1: create two files in the root directory (bc-nc-news) - ".env.test" & ".env.development"
+1: create two files in the root directory - ".env.test" & ".env.development"

 2: In .env.test PASTE -----> PGDATABASE="test-database-name-here"